Code-Institute-Submissions/pawoods-project4/README.md

     - Be able to add products to a basket, update or remove if needed and checkout quickly and simply as a guest user.
 2. Registered user - I should...
     - Be able to find a sign in page that makes returning to the site quick and simple.
+    - Be able to like products with a click and see feedback to denote my liked products on the product page.
-    - See my details on a profile page, including personal, saved shipping information and previous orders.
+    - See my details on a profile page, including personal, saved shipping information, previous orders and wish list items.
-    - Be able to update my details from the profile page.
+    - Be able to update my details from the profile page, including removing liked products from my wishlist.
     - Be able to add products to a basket, update or remove if needed and checkout, either adding or retrieving saved details from my profile.
 3. Site admin - I should...
     - Find options to edit site contents in the menu/profile.
-    - Be able to update products, brands, categories and updates from the site interface.
+    - Be able to update products and updates from the site interface as well as product classifications, users and orders through the django admin interface.

 ### Design
 #### Wireframes
 ➕➕➕➕➕